 The money spent on the development is reported to be around 23 million euros, and looks to create around 200 jobs by Christmas, increasing these to around 1,000 by the summer.

 Paris has been in a state of emergency since the attacks last November.
 A series of coordinated terror attacks took place across the city, leaving 130 people dead, and hundreds of people wounded.

 The national state of emergency was recently extended by the French Government until January 26th 2017.

-The British FCO have warned travellers: “There is a high threat from terrorism.
+The British FCDO have warned travellers: “There is a high threat from terrorism.
 Due to ongoing threats to France by Islamist terrorist groups, and recent French military intervention against Daesh (formerly referred to as ISIL), the French government has warned the public to be especially vigilant and has reinforced its security measures.”

 As well as the attacks, the chaos in Calais has also lead to the drop in tourist numbers.
 The French government have recently finished work on clearing the migrant ‘jungle’ camp in Calais, where thousands of migrants lived for months, in the hopes that they would be able to reach the UK.

 The operation lasted several days, transporting migrants to asylum centres around the country.
-Although the operation was successful, the FCO have warned travellers that there are still migrants in Calais looking for illegal ways to cross the Channel, and advises them to: “keep vehicle doors locked in slow moving traffic in and around Calais, and secure your vehicle when it’s left unattended.”
+Although the operation was successful, the FCDO have warned travellers that there are still migrants in Calais looking for illegal ways to cross the Channel, and advises them to: “keep vehicle doors locked in slow moving traffic in and around Calais, and secure your vehicle when it’s left unattended.”